gillianroberts1/flask_project_tennis_club/README.md

 #### MVP

 * The app should allow the user to create and edit courts
-* It shoudl allow the user to create and edit members
+* It should allow the user to create and edit members
 * it should allow the user to book members onto courts
 * it should allow the user to view all bookings, by member, by court and view all.